lalithab0109/lottery-dapp-finalversion/README.md

 # Decentralized Lottery DApp

 A fully decentralized lottery application built on Ethereum.
 It includes a Solidity smart contract deployed on the Sepolia testnet and a frontend built with React, HTML, CSS and JavaScript using ethers.js.
-Users can connect their MetaMask wallet, buy lottery tickets, and the contract owner draws a winner, and the owner automatically recieves the owner fee for conducting the lottery and the remaining prize pool is automatically transfered to the winner— all enforced by immutable smart contract logic.
+Users can connect their MetaMask wallet, buy lottery tickets, and the contract owner draws a winner, and the owner automatically receives the owner fee for conducting the lottery and the remaining prize pool is automatically transfered to the winner— all enforced by immutable smart contract logic.

 ---